exercism/c/docs/CONTRIBUTING.md

 Subsequently note that there are a few things specific to this repository that are explained below.

+## Pull Requests

+It would be awesome if you follow this [simple guidelines](https://github.com/exercism/docs/blob/master/contributing/pull-request-guidelines.md) while creating your PR, but it isn't required.

+When submitting a pull request, sometimes we'll ask you to make changes before we accept the patch.

+Please do not close the first pull request and open a second one with these changes.
+If you push more commits to a branch that you've opened a pull request for, it automatically updates the pull request.

+As with adding more commits, you do not need to close your pull request and open a new one if you change the history (rebase, squash, amend), and use git push --force to update the branch on your fork.
+The pull request points to that branch, not to specific commits.

 ## Coding Style

 The code style expected for code change contributions is explained in the [style guide](https://github.com/exercism/c/blob/master/docs/C_STYLE_GUIDE.md#indentation-and-format).